Skip to content

 setting_typeSettingTypeyesData type (see enum table below)

-default_valueanynoDefault from guest config
+default_valueanynoDefault from settings source

 effective_valueanynoResolved value (corp > user > default)